-Computer Glasses Available at Drs Alan B. Schlussel and Christine Law, O.D.
+Computer Glasses Available at Dr. Alan Schlussel & Associates

 The topic of blue light has grown in popularity over the last decade, as indoor blue light exposure from computer screens and handheld digital devices has grown.
 You may hear varying opinions about whether blue light affects the eyes and to what degree, so continue reading to learn what we think is the most relevant information on the subject.